-An early interest in jazz took him to Boston, where he worked with Gary Burton, Herb Pomeroy and Mick Goodrick at the Berkeley School of Music, and he subsequently led his own groups as a jazz performer in the San Francisco Bay area before studying composition with Andrew Imbrie at the University of California in Berkeley.
+Richard Festinger (b.
+1 March 1948, Newton, MA) has been a prominent and highly regarded figure in American contemporary music since the early 1980’s.
+An early interest in jazz in the 1970’s took him to Boston, where he worked with Gary Burton, Herb Pomeroy and Mick Goodrick at the Berklee School of Music, and he subsequently led his own groups as a jazz performer in the San Francisco Bay area before studying composition with Andrew Imbrie at the University of California in Berkeley.

 A long time resident of Northern California, in 1985 Festinger founded the well-known San Francisco based contemporary music ensemble Earplay, which he continues to direct.
 In 1990 he joined the music faculty of San Francisco State University as professor of music theory and composition, and served from 2010 to 2018 as Artistic Director of the Morrison Artists Series, San Francisco’s longest established presenter of professional chamber music concerts.

 Festinger’s work as a composer, comprising more than 80 compositions across a variety of genres, has been widely recognized for its elegance and emotive power.
 Frank J. Oteri, writing for the 2011 Tanglewood Festival of Contemporary Music, describes Festinger’s music as “notable for its combination of propulsive energy with an impeccable sense of poise and balance.”
 In his article on Festinger’s recordings in the Journal of the Society for American Music, Joshua Levine writes of Festinger’s work as “vibrant, skillfully wrought… intellectually and viscerally compelling music.”
 WQXR Radio has called him “an American master.”